Diocletian: Maximian made Augustus

+Diocletian and Maximian on a 5 aurei coin from 287, minted in Rome.

 Maximian's campaigns were not proceeding as smoothly.
 The Bagaudae had been easily suppressed, but Carausius, the man he had put in charge of operations against Saxon and Frankish pirates on the Saxon Shore, had, according to literary sources, begun keeping the goods seized from the pirates for himself.
 Maximian issued a death warrant for his larcenous subordinate.
 Carausius fled the Continent, proclaimed himself emperor, and agitated Britain and northwestern Gaul into open revolt against Maximian and Diocletian.

 Far more probable, according to the archaeological evidence, is that Carausius had held some important military post in Britain, already had a firm basis of power in Britain and Northern Gaul, and profited from the lack of legitimacy of the central government.
 Carausius strove to have his legitimacy as a junior emperor acknowledged by Diocletian: in his coinage, he extolled the "concord" between him and the central power.
 One bronze piece from 290 read PAX AVGGG, "the Peace of the three Augusti"; on the other side, it showed Carausius together with Diocletian and Maximian, with the caption CARAVSIVS ET FRATRES SVI, "Carausius & his brothers".
 Diocletian could not allow a breakaway regional usurper following in Postumus's footprints to enter, of his own accord, the imperial college.

 Spurred by the crisis, on 1 April 286, (Note: The chronology of Maximian's appointment as co-ruler is somewhat uncertain.
 Some argue that Maximian was appointed Augustus without ever holding the office of Caesar.
 1 April 286, the date given by the 5th-century Consularia Constantinopolitana, is the most common date used in modern histories for Maximian's dies imperii.
 A document dated 31 March 286 already shows Diocletian and Maximian as joint emperors.
 The CAH dates the assumption of the Augustan title to 1 March 286.
 According to a recent view, Maximian was appointed Augustus (without ever being Caesar) on or around 13 December 285.)
 Maximian took up the title of Augustus (emperor).
 Unusually, Diocletian could not have been present to witness it.
 It has even been suggested that Maximian usurped the title and was only later recognized by Diocletian in hopes of avoiding civil war.
 This suggestion is unpopular, as it is clear that Diocletian meant for Maximian to act with a certain amount of independence.
 It may be posited that Diocletian felt the need to bind Maximian closer to him, by making him his empowered associate, to avoid the possibility of him striking some sort of deal with Carausius.

 Carausius, rebel emperor of Britain.
 Most of the evidence for his reign comes from his coinage, which was of generally fine quality.